sujatanayak/cybersecurity/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the  various yml filse to jumphost.
+- Copy the  various yml files from [The Elk project yml files](https://github.com/sujatanayak/cybersecurity/blob/main/Ansible/install_elk.yml) to jumphost provisioner.
-- Update the hosts file to include...webservers ip address.
-Updating the host file two contain two sections [webservers] and [ELK] with the respective ip addresses.
-Also update the host file to include the python interpreter. specify under hosts in the yml file.
+- Update the hosts file to include the webservers ip address.
+Updating the host file to contain two sections [webservers] and [ELK] with the respective ip addresses.
+Also update the host file to include the python interpreter.
 - Run the playbook, and navigate to http://elkipaddress:5601/app/kibana to check that the  ELK installation worked as expected and the ELK server is up and running..

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+ **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. specific command the user will use to run to download the playbook